TOPPS LITTLE LEAGUE BASEBALL CARDS

 The 1980s saw Topps Little League coverage continue to evolve.
 In addition to their long running core sets reviewing the LLWS, regional and all-star teams, Topps experimented with new specialty subsets.
 In 1981, Topps issued a 75 card set dedicated solely to Little League players hailing from the state of Pennsylvania.
 Other one-off themed releases in the 1980s highlighted all-star teams from a single league or region.
 Production values improved as full color photography became standard on the fronts of all Little League baseball cards produced by Topps during this decade.

-Read also: SLABS OF HEAT BASEBALL CARDS
+Read also: AVERAGE COST OF BASEBALL CARDS

 This expansion of Topps Little League offerings made finding and collecting local players ever more enticing for fans.
 The excitement of possibly discovering a hometown hero captured forever in a Topps card added extra excitement to the yearly releases.
 It was also during the 1980s that collectors first started to realize some of the all-stars spotlighted early on in Topps Little League sets would go on to have impressive careers in high school and college baseball and some even the major leagues.
 Seeking out future stars in their formative Little League days became another collecting strategy fans loved with these sets.